Hibiscus tea: Americas

-Agua de flor de Jamaica, also called agua de Jamaica and rosa de Jamaica, is popular in Mexico, Central America, and parts of South America and the Caribbean.
+Agua de flor de Jamaica, also called agua de Jamaica and rosa de Jamaica, is consumed in Mexico, Central America, and parts of South America and the Caribbean.
+It was introduced to the region by enslaved Africans, and likely first cultivated in Brazil where it is used both as a beverage and in traditional cuisines.
 It is one of several common aguas frescas, which are inexpensive beverages typically made from fresh juices or extracts.
-Jamaica and other aguas frescas are commonly found in taquerias or other Mexican restaurants.
-It is usually prepared by steeping the calyces in boiling water, straining the mixture, pressing the calyces (to squeeze all the juice out), adding sugar, and stirring.
-It is served chilled, and in Jamaica, this drink is a tradition at Christmas, served with fruitcake or sweet potato pudding.
+It is served chilled, and in Jamaica, this spice-infused drink is a tradition at Christmas, served with fruitcake or sweet potato pudding.

-In Panama, both the flowers and the drink are called saril (a derivative of the English word sorrel).
-It is prepared by picking and boiling the calyces with chopped ginger, sugar, clove, cinnamon, and nutmeg.
-It is traditionally drunk around Christmas and Chinese New Year.

-In the English-speaking Caribbean, the drink, called sorrel, is made from the calyces, and it is considered an integral part of Christmas celebrations.
-The Caribbean Development Company, a Trinidad and Tobago brewery, produces a Sorrel Shandy in which the tea is combined with beer.

 In American soul food cuisine, hibiscus tea is included in a category of "red drinks" associated with West Africa.
-Such red drinks, now usually carbonated soft drinks, are commonly served in soul food restaurants and at African-American social events.
+However, Caribbean bissap and sorrel recipes, which were bought to North America by immigrants, have been largely adapted with other spices native to West Africa.

 Southeast Asia

 In Thailand, most commonly, roselle is prepared as a cold beverage, heavily sweetened and poured over ice, similar to sweetened fruit juices.
-Plastic bags filled with ice and sweetened 'grajeab' can be found outside most schools and in local markets.
+Plastic bags filled with ice and sweetened krachiap can be found outside most schools and in local markets.
 It is less commonly made into a wine.
 It is sometimes combined with Chinese tea leaves, in the ratio of 4:1 by weight (1/5 Chinese tea).
-The beverage is consumed in Malaysia, Cambodia and Indonesia as well.
+The beverage is also consumed in Malaysia, Cambodia, and Indonesia.

 Europe

 In Italy, hibiscus tea, known as carcadè or karkadè (from the Arabic word كَرْكَديه /ar/), is usually consumed hot, often with the addition of sugar and lemon juice or orange slices.
 First introduced from Eritrea, it was widely used as a tea substitute when the country was hit by trade sanctions for its invasion of Abyssinia.
-In other European countries, it is often used as an ingredient in mixed herbal tea (especially with malva flowers or rose hips in the mix, to enhance colouring), and as such, it is more commonly used than recognized.
+In other European countries, it is used as an ingredient in mixed herbal tea (especially with malva flowers or rose hips in the mix, to enhance colouring).